wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/sqlite.md

 ## We use SQLite

 SQLite is a serverless database system, meaning it doesn't require a separate server process; instead, the database engine is embedded directly into the application.
 It is self-contained, consisting of a single library that offers a full-featured SQL database engine.
-SQLite requires zero configuration, eliminating the need for setup or administration, making it ideal for embedded systems, mobile apps, and small projects.
+SQLite requires zero configuration, eliminating the need for setup or administration, making it ideal for our Discord bot.
 Additionally, it is file-based, with the entire database stored in a single file on disk, simplifying backups and transfers.

 ## What's the difference between SQL and SQLite?

+From a really simple outlook, SQL is a language used to interact with relational databases, and SQLite is a database management system that uses SQL.
+From an architecture standpoint, SQL requires a DBMS (like MySQL or Oracle) to execute commands, and SQLite is an embedded DBMS that integrates directly into the application.

 ## How to use SQLite